MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Connect-IPPSSession.md

 ```

 ### -CertificateFilePath
 The CertificateFilePath parameter specifies the certificate that's used for CBA.
 A valid value is the complete public path to the certificate file.
+Use the CertificatePassword parameter with this parameter.

 Don't use this parameter with the Certificate or CertificateThumbprint parameters.